ugognw/cookiecutter-pylibrary/README.rst

 This is an "all inclusive" sort of template.

 * Choice of various licenses.
+* src/package directory structure
+* tests outside of package
-* Tox_ for managing test environments for Python 3.10 and 3.11
+* nox_ for managing test environments for PyPy-3.10, Python 3.10, and 3.11
 * Pytest_for testing Python 3.10 and 3.11
 * *Optional* support for creating a tests matrix out of dependencies and python versions.
 * Codacy_, CodeClimate_, Coveralls_ or Codecov_ for coverage tracking (using Tox_).